xStarbound/xStarbound/doc/directives/directives.md

 As for the rationale, this internal substitution is done on the MinGW build in order to work around floating-point optimisations in `?scale`/`?scalebilinear` calculations that cause the `walk.1` and `run.1` frame in generated sleeve items (the most common type, with a Dokie "header") to be rendered as a big yellow box.
 Using pragmas to disable the problematic optimisations on MinGW didn't work.

-**Linux and MSVC builds:** The "fluke" above does not affect the Linux or MSVC/Windows build.
+**Linux and MSVC builds:** The "fluke" above does not affect the Linux/Clang or MSVC/Windows build.
 As such, these builds do not have or need the `?replace` adjustments detailed above.

 **macOS builds:** Generated sleeves on the x86 macOS build (at least on the latest x86-64 Apple Clang on macOS 14 Sonoma) are affected by a different and *worse* optimisation "fluke" (that affects four *back* sleeve frames) which I couldn't fix by disabling optimisations and didn't feel like patching around, so they're most likely still in that build if you decide to compile it yourself.
 I suggest you save yourself the trouble by cross-compiling and running the Windows build in Whisky or WINE.